-GROUND LIGHTS and WALKWAY LIGHTS
+GROUND LIGHTS AND WALKWAY LIGHTS

 This locomotive is equipped with LED-lit walkway lights and ground lights the same as the prototype.
 These lights are automatically controlled and come on during the Start Up cycle when F8 is pressed.
 They will go off during the Shutdown sequence when F8 is pressed again to shut the locomotive down.
 NOTE: If F8 is used to mute the sound during operation, these lights will be turned off until the sound is unmuted with F8.
+Some models may not be equipped per railroad practice.
+Independent control of these lights is not possible with the factory programming.